OBDS-Training/Help/content/en/docs/connect/ssh-key-pair/index.md

 account on the CCB cluster using a pair of files;
 one file on your personal computer (the "private" key), one file on the CCB cluster (the "public" key).
-Together, those two files your personal computer and the cluster to identify themselves to each other.
+Together, those two files enable your personal computer and the cluster to identify themselves to each other.

 ![The concept of SSH key pair.](ssh-key-pair.png)